-In July 2022, BORBET South Africa took part in the celebrations of Mandela Day and visited the Ekuphumleni residential facility in the township of Zwide, 5 km from the BORBET location.
-The facility provides institutional care for 60 formerly disadvantaged and semi-disadvantaged elderly people aged 70-95.
-BORBET South Africa has been working with the institution for 6 years, as we believe that our seniors are the pillars of the community.
-We want to recognise their contribution to our society.
-It is important to us to take care of our elderly fellow citizens and to ensure that they are safe and well cared for even in their twilight years.
+In 2023, BORBET South Africa took part in the Mother's and Father's Day celebrations and visited the Ekuphumleni old people's home in the township of Zwide, 5 km from the BORBET location.
+The facility provides institutional care for 60 formerly disadvantaged and vulnerable elderly people between the ages of 70 and 95.

+BORBET South Africa has been working with the facility for 6 years, as we believe that our seniors are the pillars of the community.
+We want to recognise the contribution they make to our society.
+It is important to us to look after our older fellow citizens and to ensure that they are safe and well cared for in their final years.